 The takeaway

 Online shopping is part of modern life.
 It is here to stay, and you should feel safe and not stressed.
 We can protect ourselves by adopting smart habits.
+But as Quora discussions on e-commerce habits often reveal, the same comfort that makes it popular can also make it risky if users let their guard down.
 You can double-check websites, be cautious with offers, learn about new tools (for example what is VPN) and use them for extra protection and peace of mind.

 A little caution goes a long way in keeping your online shopping experience safe and stress-free.